Ghana progressing on pilot project for wastewater reuse | Ghana News Agency

 Hence, an alternative source of water for crop irrigation would not only reduce these health risks, but also improve the market value of the produce for higher profits for farmers, he said.

-Mr Akrong said progress have been made under the project, to develop monitoring and assessment procedures to ensure quality and control health risks.
+Mr Akrong said progress has been made under the project, to develop monitoring and assessment procedures to ensure quality and control health risks.

-Dr Justina Onumah, a Project team member, STEPRI, stressed the importance of forming new partnerships, and building trust among collaborators through the effective sharing of data.
+Dr Justina Onumah, a Project team member of STEPRI, stressed the importance of forming new partnerships and building trust among collaborators through the effective sharing of data.

-She suggested that other sources of the wastewater supply be sought for, to prevent over-reliance on the Sewerage Systems Ghana Limited.
+She suggested that other sources of the wastewater supply be sought, to prevent over-reliance on Sewerage Systems Ghana Limited.

 Dr Gordon Akon-Yamga, the Coordinator of the WIDER UPTAKE Project in Ghana at STEPRI, gave a presentation on Ghana’s adoption of the Triple Layered Business Model Canvas (TLBMC), which was an expansion of an existing one originated by Oster Walder and Pigneur (2010).